 The old Riddle Brothers Ranch is located in Harney County in southeastern Oregon near Steens Mountain.
 Stretching some 50 miles long north to south, the mountain rises from alongside the Alvord Desert at an elevation of about 4,200 feet to a summit elevation of 9,733 feet, making it appear like it is a mountain range rather than a single mountain.
-Surrounded by wilderness the area was long inhabited by Native Americans for some 10,000 years prior to the arrival of European explorers in the early 19th century.
+Surrounded by wilderness, the area was long inhabited by Native Americans for some 10,000 years before the arrival of European explorers in the early 19th century.

 The first recorded history of the area began with exploration between 1826 and 1829 by fur traders of the Snake Country expeditions.
-It was called the “Snowy Mountains” by John Work, of Hudson’s Bay Company and one of the fur traders who were the first Europeans in the area.
-A few years later, the region was explored by Canadian fur trader, Peter Skene Ogden.
+It was called the “Snowy Mountains” by John Work of Hudson’s Bay Company and one of the fur traders who were the first Europeans in the area.
+A few years later, the region was explored by Canadian fur trader Peter Skene Ogden.
 In 1845, Steven Meeks led a wagon train through the area, mistaking the snow-covered Steens for the Cascade Mountains.

 Settling along the Little Blitzen River, they secured homesites and began raising cattle.
 Over the next several years, the Riddles increased their land holdings on both sides of the river to 1,120 acres, eventually gaining control of all the water in the area.
 Without access to water, the nearby open rangeland was useless to other ranchers.